tambysatya/TamVan19/README.md

 This tool is an implementation of the paper [Enumeration of the nondominated set of multiobjective discrete optimization problems, by S. Tamby and D. Vanderpooten](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2020.0953) written in Haskell.

+A well documented version written in python is available at [this adress](https://github.com/bayan/python-moiptimiser).
+We thanks the author @bayan very much for this work.

 ## Disclaimer